MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

 	 3. Be sure to open the Tomcat HTTPS port (8001) to the outside on the DeployR server machine.
 If you are using the IPTABLES firewall or equivalent service for your server, use the iptables command (or equivalent command/tool) to open the port.

-        >[!IMPORTANT]
 		>If you are provisioning your server on a cloud service such as Azure or AWS, then you must also add endpoints for port 8001.

 3.  **Enable SSL support for DeployR.**

-    ##### For Linux:
+    + For Linux:

 	 1. Enable SSL support on the Administration Console by changing `false` to `true` in the following line of the DeployR external configuration file, `/home/deployr-user/deployr/8.0.0/deployr/deployr.groovy`:

                  grails.plugins.springsecurity.auth.forceHttps = false

-    2. Enable HTTPS in the server policies so that any non-HTTPS connections to the server are automatically rejected.
+	 1. Enable HTTPS in the server policies so that any non-HTTPS connections to the server are automatically rejected.
 Run the `setWebContext.sh` script and specify the value of `true` for the `https` argument:

                  /home/deployr-user/deployr/8.0.0/deployr/tools/setWebContext.sh -https true

-	##### For OS X:
+    + For OS X:

 	 1. Enable SSL support on the Administration Console by changing `false` to `true` in the following line of the DeployR external configuration file, `/Users/deployr-user/deployr/8.0.0/deployr/deployr.groovy`:

                  grails.plugins.springsecurity.auth.forceHttps = false

-    2. Enable HTTPS in the server policies so that any non-HTTPS connections to the server are automatically rejected.
+	 1. Enable HTTPS in the server policies so that any non-HTTPS connections to the server are automatically rejected.
 Run the `setWebContext.sh` script and specify the value of `true` for the `https` argument:

                  /Users/deployr-user/deployr/8.0.0/deployr/tools/setWebContext.sh -https true

-	###### For Windows:
+    + For Windows:

 	 1. Enable SSL support on the Administration Console by changing `false` to `true` in the following line of the DeployR external configuration file, `C:\Program Files\Microsoft\DeployR\8.0\deployr/deployr.groovy`:

                  grails.plugins.springsecurity.auth.forceHttps = false

-    2. Enable HTTPS in the server policies so that any non-HTTPS connections to the server are automatically rejected.
+	 1. Enable HTTPS in the server policies so that any non-HTTPS connections to the server are automatically rejected.
 Run the `setWebContext.bat` script and specify the value of `true` for the `https` argument:

                  C:\Program Files\Microsoft\DeployR\8.0\deployr\tools\setWebContext.bat -https true

 	Upon completion of this script with `-https true`, the following changes will have been made to the server policies in the Administration Console: